Your travel expert

 Hangnest Tody-Tyrant, Lemon-chested Greenlet, Black-backed Tanager, Wedge-tailed Grass-Finch, Brazilian Tanager, Yellow-browed Tyrant, Ash-throated Crake, Three-toed Jacamar, Gilt-edged Tanager, Hooded Tanagers, Scaled Woodcreeper, Blue-winged Macaw, Black-necked Aracari, White-eared Puffbird, Yellow-eared Woodpecker, Magpie Tanager, Burnished-buff Tanager, Plain Parakeet, White-throated Hummingbird

-Depending on the species seen in the previous days, the climate and the pace of the trip, this day can vary in content.
-There is no lack of options around this area to enjoy the diversity of species.
-One of the possible options will be to go up to the high areas of the Serra dos Orgaos in search of new species with a more limited distribution and confined to the colder altitudinal fringes.
-We will focus particularly on the Three-toed Jacamars, a rare endemic of the area.
-It will also be possible to walk the Cedae trail, close to the lodge, or the so-called Macae de Cima trail.
+Today is flexible, and our itinerary depends on the species we’ve already seen, the climate, and the pace of the group.
+There are plenty of options in this area, and one of those will be to go up to the high areas of the Serra dos Orgaos in search of new species with a more limited distribution that are confined to the colder altitudinal fringes.
+We will focus on the Three-toed Jacamar, a rare endemic of the area.
+Walking the Cedar Trail close to the lodge will also be possible.

 Dinner and overnight at the same lodge.